ghsyafii/ghsyafii.github.io/blog.md

 # NFTs === "bullshit"
-A blockchain is a digital list of transactions that is uneditable and publicly accessible.
+A blockchain is a digital list of transactions that is publicly accessible.
 An NFT is a unique entry in that digital list.

 If you want to buy an NFT, you must first create a digital wallet and fill it with cryptocurrency bought with actual money.
-After paying, the NFT you just bought will have the following data:
+After paying, the NFT you just bought will include the following data:

 * the current digital wallet associated with it (yours, in this case)
 * past digital wallets associated with it
 * how much it was sold for
 * dateTime information
 * a url that hosts the digital asset, which is usually a media file like a .jpeg or .gif

+Since every transaction is recorded, the _provenance_ and _price history_ of a given token can be easily established - useful information for someone interested in buying art.

 ### Draft Ideas